inyokaproject/inyoka-legacy/docs/source/core/subscriptions.rst

 =====

-There are only two ways to use subscriptions, via staticmethods of :class:`~inyoka.core.subscriptions.models.Subscription` and by creating new subscription types and actions.
+There are only two ways to use subscriptions, via staticmethods of :class:`~inyoka.core.subscriptions.models.Subscription` and by defining new subscription types and actions.
 Both are explained in the following sections.

 Managing Subscriptions